Introduction To Excel: A Complete Guide

 We first click on cell F7 and click on ‘Evaluate Formula’, this is what appears.

 It shows the two cells that are used in the formula in F7.
 See how E7 is underlined under the pink dot?
 By clicking evaluate it will show the value of that cell.

 It automatically then moves over to the next cell in the formula, E19.

 Click evaluate again and it will show the value of E19, in this case zero.

-Click evaluate again and is will show the error message from the cell and you have the option to restart.
+Click evaluate again and it will show the error message from the cell, and you have the option to restart.

 On a larger worksheet, you can use the watch window to see cells that are not in the main view so you don’t need to keep scrolling to see them or moving to different parts of the worksheet.

 In this picture, the total is in cell C280 which cannot be seen at the top of the worksheet.
 By clicking it, then pressing the ‘Watch Window’ button, which is greyed out in this image as I have gone past that, it will open another window.
 Click ‘Add Watch’, and the cell that you had selected in the worksheet will be in the info bar.
 Click ‘Add’, then the top little window will close and the info will appear in the main ‘Watch Window’.

 If you want to, you can dock this to the top of your workbook by double-clicking the title bar of the watch window.